ERBringHorvath/regain_CLI/README.md

 **Module 3 example usage:**

-`regain MVA -i matrix.csv -m jaccard -c 3 -C 0.75`
+`regain MVA -i matrix.csv -m jaccard --k 0 --pcoa-correction auto`

 **NOTE: the MVA analysis will generate 2 files: a PNG and a PDF of the plot**